petr-motejlek/my-knowledge-base/README.md

 *   [Git Quick Start, video course on LinuxAcademy](https://linuxacademy.com/cp/modules/view/id/289)
 *   [Advanced Git by David Baumgold](https://www.youtube.com/watch?v=4EOZvow1mk4)

+## making files "hidden" from Git's change detection

+Should you ever need to "hide" changes in certain files from git's automated change detection, you can mark those files using `git update-index --skip-worktree ...`, which will make Git not try to detect any changes in them.
+When checking out or merging a different branch into the working tree, it will, however, properly realize that the file has changed and prevent you from accidentally overwriting it.

 ## How to work with LF-only line endings on Windows

 ```bash